-The Texas Family Code required a juvenile to be represented by a lawyer in the juvenile justice proceedings.
+The Texas Family Code requires a juvenile to be represented by a lawyer in the juvenile justice proceedings.
 Take the first step in building your child’s defense and contact The Gonzalez Law Group.
-With over 70 years of collective experience, our attorneys know what it takes to win a case or have it thrown out.
+Our firm has over 70 years of collective experience and we will use it to defend you.

 - Possession of Alcohol by a Minor